 - Home Office v.
 Bailey & others ICR 1057, Court of Appeal: the circumstances in which a Tribunal can determine that there is sufficient disparate impact to require an employer to objectively justify a difference in pay.

 - Home Office v.
 Bailey & others IRLR 757, EAT: multi-party equal pay proceedings in which the EAT determined various issues including whether the claimants’ work had been rated as equivalent to that of their comparators, the Tribunal’s approach to red-circling GMFs and the quantification of the extent of objective justification.

 - Lambe v.
 186k Ltd ICR 307, Court of Appeal: whether a Tribunal was entitled to find that a claimant would have been dismissed in any event where there was an absence of a fair consultation and selection process.

 - Meares v.
-Medway PCT, EAT, 7 December 2010: the EAT considered the correct approach to the question of whether a protected disclosure had been made in good faith.
+Medway PCT, EAT: the EAT considered the correct approach to the question of whether a protected disclosure had been made in good faith.

 - Chief Constable of Norfolk v.
-Arthurton, EAT, 6 December 2006: the EAT considered the Tribunal’s approach to findings of sex discrimination and victimisation.
+Arthurton, EAT: the EAT considered the Tribunal’s approach to findings of sex discrimination and victimisation.

 - Muschett v.
 London Borough of Hounslow and others ICR 424, EAT: the circumstances in which the EAT should exercise its discretion to extend time when an appeal is lodged late.

-- Prakash v Wolverhampton City Council, EAT, 6 September 2006: the EAT held that a claim form could be amended to include a new claim which had arisen after the claim form had been issued.
+- Prakash v Wolverhampton City Council, EAT: the EAT held that a claim form could be amended to include a new claim which had arisen after the claim form had been issued.